surskitty/tourmaline/README.md

 # Trait System (Beta)

+Note, some abilities haven't been updated to work as an Innate just yet, but everything should always work as a vanilla ability.
+The type change moves like Pixilate for example haven't been updated yet.
+But if you're wondering about strange combat interactions feel free to let me know so I can include them as test cases.

 - General terminology I'm going for is:
    - Ability = Same as vanilla.
    - Innate = Additional abilities that are the same for all members of a species.